 Google Stadia vs Project xCloud prices – how much are they?

-Google Stadia Pro subscriptions will cost £8.99 a month when the service first goes online, giving you access to games in 4K Ultra HD, as well as a library of older tiles.
+Google Stadia Pro subscriptions will cost £8.99 a month, giving you access to games in a maximum resolution of 4K Ultra HD at 60fps with HDR implementation.

 In 2020, Google Stadia Base – a lower, free tier which gives you access to games in Full HD only – will launch.
-In addition to locking the resolution to 1920 x 1080, Google Stadia Base will see you having to pay for ‘older’ titles individually.
+In both cases, you will need to purchase titles individually, with the exception of games being available for free as part of Stadia Pro.

 Presumably, Xbox Game Pass (£7.99 a month) and Xbox Game Pass Ultimate (£10.99 a month) subscribers will be able to tap into virtual libraries of titles on the go with xCloud as well – this has not been explicitly confirmed.